prometheus/jmx_exporter/README.md

 JMX Exporter
 =====

-JMX to Prometheus exporter.

-A Collector that can configurably scrape and expose mBeans of a JMX target.
-It meant to be run as a Java Agent, exposing an HTTP server and scraping the local JVM.
+JMX to Prometheus exporter: a collector that can configurably scrape and expose mBeans of a JMX target.

-This can be also run as an independent HTTP server and scrape remote JMX targets.
+This exporter is intended to be run as a Java Agent, exposing a HTTP server and serving metrics of the local JVM.
+It can be also run as an independent HTTP server and scrape remote JMX targets, but this has various disadvantages, such as being harder to configure and being unable to expose process metrics (e.g., memory and CPU usage).
+Running the exporter as a Java Agent is thus strongly encouraged.

 ## Running